Contemporary harpsichord: Popular music

 The revival of the harpsichord spilled over into popular music.
 Its first appearance in jazz music happened around 1940, when pianist Johnny Guarnieri was asked to play a harpsichord in Artie Shaw's quintet "Gramercy Five".
 The band recorded eight albums between 1940 and 1945, which were reissued in 1990 (The Complete Gramercy Sessions).

-In the 1960s and 1970s, the harpsichord was used by groups including The Beatles, The Beach Boys, The Rolling Stones, The Doors, The Jimi Hendrix Experience, The Kinks, The Monkees, The Partridge Family, The Mamas & the Papas, and Simon & Garfunkel.
+In the 1960s and 1970s, the harpsichord was used by groups including the Beatles, the Beach Boys, the Rolling Stones, the Doors, the Jimi Hendrix Experience, the Kinks, the Monkees, the Partridge Family, the Mamas & the Papas, and Simon & Garfunkel.
 A great number of other artists since then have used harpsichord in their work such as Björk, Joanna Newsom, Jacco Gardner, Jerry Lee Lewis, Elton John, Vampire Weekend, and Jens Johansson from Stratovarius.

-On the 1977 album Rumours, Mick Fleetwood played an electric harpsichord on the song Gold Dust Woman.
+On the 1977 album Rumours, Mick Fleetwood played an electric harpsichord on the song "Gold Dust Woman".
+The Stranglers' Golden Brown released in 1982, the second single in the album La folie, is noted for its distinctive harpsichord instrumentation.

 The harpsichord also appeared in film and on television.
 For example, it appeared on the television show The Addams Family, played by Lurch.
 It appeared in the 1960s Miss Marple films featuring Margaret Rutherford and the cult shows The Prisoner and Danger Man.

 The 2015 musical Hamilton prominently features a harpsichord in the song "You'll Be Back".

-Soundtracks for the 2017 games Hollow Knight and Pyre both use the harpsichord.Boys for Pele, the third album of American singer-songwriter Tori Amos, is notable for featuring the harpsichord as the main instrument on several songs, including the lead single "Caught a Lite Sneeze."
+Soundtracks for the 2017 games Hollow Knight and Pyre both use the harpsichord.Boys for Pele, the third album of American singer-songwriter Tori Amos, is notable for featuring the harpsichord as the main instrument on several songs, including the lead single "Caught a Lite Sneeze".